mia-platform/documentation/docs/development_suite/governance/design-overview.md

 The Endpoint Overview provides the user with a graphical cross-project overview of the configuration of all the selected Company projects.
 The graphical overview has a particular focus on the security configuration of the Projects endpoints.

-Endpoint Overview collects data on the project configuration and creates a table presenting information on all the endpoints, where each row shows:
+The Endpoint Overview collects data on the project configuration and creates a table presenting information on all the endpoints, where each row shows:
 * *Endpoint/API*: Endpoint name.
 * *Project*: Project name.
 * *Path rewrite*: Rewrite path for the endpoint.